|

 b.
 11-21-1694; Paris, France

-Candide is a ‘picaresque’ novel declared obscene by U.S. Customs in 1929 and seized in 1930.
+Candide is his ‘picaresque’ novel declared obscene by U.S. Customs in 1929 and seized in 1930.
 Because Candide was an assigned text at Harvard, and defended by two professors, it was permitted in a different edition.
 The U.S. Post Office also demanded that a mail order book catalog omit the book in 1944.

 Voltaire quotes ~